plan-one-gmbh/flask-oidc/docs/index.rst

     Boolean to enable the keycloak support.
 You can enable this in applications where you use keycloak as a resource server and want to administrate all permissions via keycloak. (see decorator check_authorization and OIDC_RESOURCE_SERVER_ONLY)
+    If set to False the decorator check_authorization will always execute the decorated function without any checking!
     Defaults to False.

   OIDC_KEYCLOAK_CLIENT_SECRETS